Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

 ------------

 Float entry should be similar to integer, with negative numbers and decimal points.
-As suspected, unless we make special provision for these two inputs, it will create an error and not be read into the entry.
+As suspected, unless special provision is made for these two inputs, it will create an error and not be read into the entry.
 To be consistent "-." is also a special case.